Dave Meros: Equipment

 Dave's current bass for Spock's Beard is a custom built hybrid between a Fender and a Rickenbacker.
 It is an Alder Ric-shaped body that is contoured like a Fender, with bolt-on Fender Jazz style neck.
-Dave used four Seymour Duncan Apollo Jazz Bass pickups to do this - two in the Rickenbacker locations and two in the positions where the P / J pickups on a Fender Jazz Bass would normally go.
+Dave used four Seymour Duncan Apollo Jazz Bass pickups to do this, two in the Rickenbacker locations and two in the positions where the P / J pickups on a Fender Jazz Bass would normally go.
 Further customizations include a Full Contact Hardware bridge and a Hipshot Xtender tuning key that will detune the E string down to a D at the flip of a lever.

-From 1992 through 2002 Dave used a stock white Rickenbacker in Spock's Beard.
+From 1992 through 2002, Dave used a stock white Rickenbacker in Spock's Beard.

-From 2002 through the recording of "X" (bass tracks recorded in November 2012) Dave's main bass was what he terms his "Fendenbacker".
+From 2002 through the recording of "X" (bass tracks recorded in November 2012), Dave's main bass was what he terms his "Fendenbacker."
 It's a Rickenbacker 4001 bass that's been severely modified to serve a variety of purposes.
-"A buddy of mine found a really trashed Ric in a pawn shop, and I turned it into a project bass to try to make a 'one bass fits all' for myself" says Meros.
+Meros said, "A buddy of mine found a really trashed Ric in a pawn shop, and I turned it into a project bass to try to make a 'one bass fits all' for myself."

 It has a set of Fender Jazz Bass pickups set in mid-'70s-era spacing (the bridge pickup moved closer to the bridge than in previous incarnations, giving the bass a "tighter" and more midrange tone) as well as the standard set of Rickenbacker pickups in the traditional Ric positions.
 This gives Meros four pickups total to choose from, with a switch that chooses between the two fairly different "basses", Rickenbacker or Jazz.
 All four can also be activated at the same time.
-A BadAss bridge, Hipshot Bass Xtender (otherwise known as a "Hipshot D-Tuner" or simply a "Hipshot" or "D-Tuner" among bassists) for its ability to downtune the low E-string of a bass typically to D at the flip of a lever) and a string mute that Meros can raise or lower with thumb screws (which were fabricated by Meros himself) were also added.
+A BadAss bridge, Hipshot Bass Xtender (otherwise known as a "Hipshot D-Tuner" or simply a "Hipshot" or "D-Tuner" among bassists) for its ability to downtune the low E-string of a bass typically to D at the flip of a lever), and a string mute that Meros can raise or lower with thumb screws (which were fabricated by Meros himself) were also added.